Automated inbound lead processing

 You get a real result on your data and a grounded decision on whether to scale.

 Start with a short diagnostic or go directly to a working-session call.
+Either path is designed to give you a clear recommendation rather than a generic discovery conversation.

 Start with a short diagnostic and get a recommendation on the best first process to automate.